mulyonorafianto/NCApp/README.md

 NCC / NOO System Entry

-Android Aplication for Capture New Customer Relatioon ships, address, Location, Picture, Owner, etc to Pooling sync to Server
+Android Aplication for Capture New Customer Relation ships, Address, Location, Picture, Owner, etc to Syncronize to Server Pool

+Implements:
+How sales person can create new cutomer potensial for Sales Order.